Roppongi, Six Trees of Separation

 |One of these doesn't belong here.
 I felt like the odd man out.|

-If I did see him I would have told him to avoid the Nigerian bars.
+If it was him I should have told him to avoid the Nigerian bars.

 |What was Tiger up to in Roppongi?
 Hmmmm....|